whisher/react-typescript-hooks-todo/README.md

 # react-typescript-hooks-todo
-A simple todo using react typescript with hooks
+A simple todo using react typescript with hooks and tailwind